Q-transmon-xmon/EDA-Q/README.md

 ### Contributors

-Thanks to all the collaborators.
+Thank you to all those who contributed.

 [@Institute of Physics, Chinese Academy of Sciences]() <br>
 [@CIQTEK Co.,Ltd]() <br>